mrshu/vic/docs/SPEC.rst

     +> echo "hi" there

 **if** - comparison operator.
-If the first argument is not 0 the second argument is executed.
+If the first argument is not false the argument is executed.
 Otherwise the third one is executed.

     +> set x 2